 Michael Arthur Taylor

-I am now a retired English teacher, who taught for 39 years on the college, high school, and middle school levels.
+As a retired English teacher, who taught for 39 years on the college, high school, and middle school levels, I have tried to bring to life the writing lessons I used in the classroom in my published works.
 I earned National Board Certification in 2002 in Early Adolescence/English Language Arts, was a Fellow with the Tampa Bay Area Writing Project, and a summer Fellow with the Poynter Institute Writers Camp.
+The lessons I learned as I tried to become a successful English teacher led me to focus on getting students to write personal stories.
+I argued that young students were only experts in one area: their own lives.
+So, I encouraged them to write about what they knew.
+I did have some success.

 I self-published a memoir in 2016, Growing Up Floridian.
 “One Gunshot's Long Echo," Chapter 19 of Growing Up Floridian, was originally published in the St. Petersburg Times newspaper in December of 2000 as a "Sunday Journal" story.
 This chapter is written in third person in contrast to the first person narratives of the other chapters.
 The text was edited and reduced to fit the word limitation requirement of the newspaper.
 What is offered in my memoir is the original version written during a 1996 Poynter Institute's Summer Writers Camp for teachers and students under the direction of Dr. Roy Peter Clark, Mary Osborne, and Janie Guilbault and became an inspirational beginning for Growing Up Floridian.

 I live in Gulfport, Florida and can be reached via email at taylorm9@hotmail.com.
-I have recently written two books that are largely set in the 1940s, 1950s, and 1960s in Reading and Great Barrington, MA and rural Florida during a time when dude ranches were popular and the western cowboy culture dominated television and movie theaters.
+I have recently written a two-volume series, Natalie, that is set in the 1940s, 1950s, and 1960s in Reading and Great Barrington, MA and rural Florida during a time when dude ranches were popular and the western cowboy culture dominated television and movie theaters.
 I think residents in both areas might be interested in the books.
 The Facebook link offers a preview and the Amazon link connects to both the paperback and ebook editions:

 https://www.goodreads.com/author/show/15151752.Michael_Arthur_Taylor